 Interest Rate = Time Value of Money + Expected Inflation Rate + Risk Premium (+ Administrative Costs).

-Suppose the borrower and the lender are unable or unwilling to restructure the loan.
-In that case, the lender may take legal action to recover the debt by seizing the borrower's assets or garnishing their wages.
+If the borrower and lender are unable or unwilling to restructure the debt, the lender may pursue legal remedies, which can include seizing the borrower’s assets or garnishing their wages.

-In some cases, the loan may be sold to a collection agency or a debt buyer who will try to recover the debt on behalf of the lender.
-Defaulting on a loan can have severe consequences for the borrower's credit score and may make it difficult to obtain credit in the future.
+In some cases, a delinquent loan may be sold to a collection agency or a debt buyer, which then attempts to recover the debt on behalf of the original lender or for its own account.
+Defaulting on a loan can have serious consequences for a borrower’s credit score and may significantly reduce their ability to obtain credit in the future.

-The likelihood of default on a loan would depend on many factors, including macroeconomic factors such as the state of the job market (unemployment rate), average incomes, inflation rate, foreign exchange rates and central bank policy.
-It also depends on factors specific to each borrower, like the borrower's net worth, employment type, annual salary (or other income) and spending habits.
+The likelihood of default depends on many factors.
+These include macroeconomic conditions such as the state of the job market (unemployment rates), average income levels, inflation, exchange rates, and central bank policy.
+Default risk also depends on borrower-specific factors, including net worth, employment stability and type, income level, and spending behavior.

-There is no general formula for predicting the likelihood of default; even if we can predict the possibility of bankruptcy, there is no general formula to predict the amount of loss resulting from any default.
-Yet lending is the lifeblood of a modern economy, and if the lending process stops, a dramatic reduction in production and consumption will ensue.
-The result would be a dramatic decrease in living standards.
+There is no universal formula for predicting the probability of default.
+Even when the likelihood of bankruptcy can be estimated, there is no general method for precisely predicting the size of the loss resulting from a default.
+Yet lending is the lifeblood of a modern economy: if lending were to stop, production and consumption would contract sharply, leading to a substantial decline in living standards.

-Loans can be secured or unsecured.
-A secured loan has collateral.
-Collateral refers to assets pledged as security for a loan or other debt.
-If the borrower cannot repay the loan, the lender may seize the collateral to recoup their losses.
+Loans can be either secured or unsecured.
+A secured loan is backed by collateral—assets pledged as security for the debt.
+If the borrower fails to repay the loan, the lender may seize the collateral to recover some or all of the outstanding amount.

 Collateral